javiergamarra/nhpatt.github.io/_posts/2018-04-08-wecode-budget.md

 Saturday was a full-blown party with a private rented place, soft drinks, food (with sushi!), DJ, photographer... at the steal price of 2,272.73 €. **It was absurdly cheap**.

-We were about 130 people at a 17€ per attendee prize.
+We were about 130 people at a 17€ per attendee price.
 Ridiculously cheap.
-We had to fight for this prize but the quality blew our expectations.
+We had to fight for this price but the quality blew our expectations.
 Definitely a keeper.

 #### T-shirts, merchandising and marketing